CI/CD workflows

 Build

-: creates a conda environment (py3.10 currently) and installs Ersilia from the open PR.
+: creates a conda environment (py3.10 currently) and installs the Ersilia codebase from the open PR.
 Then it tests the following functions: catalog and model running (fetch, serve, info and run) from GitHub, S3 and DockerHub.
 A single molecule is passed as input, and the output is analysed.

 Objective: Ensure that Ersilia is installable across supported Python environments, supported platforms, both through source and while interacting with Dockerized models.
 This workflow also runs the unit and integration test suite for the repository.